When you’re itching to get vegetables planted in the spring, do you ever think about soil temperature data?

 So, can you find some value in this?
 How do you think this soil temperature data sheet can help you?

 Why do you need this?
-How can this soil temperature data sheet help you?
+How can this temperature sheet help you?

 - You’ll know what soil temperature certain seeds germinate best.